dino68/Hanoi.py/README.md

 # Hanoi.py
-# Ths is the Towers of Hanoi game in python
+# This is the Towers of Hanoi game in python